aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 9Apr18
+Had to journal today, and I don't really want to get too personal, but a bad night sleep with Strategies for Success workshop and then much to do afterwards, just did not get around to coding today.
+Such is life and not excuses.

 ## 6Apr18
 Finished Section 7.
 Enjoyed all of them and finished them with minimal errors or problems.
 A change from Section 6.
 And I did a little extra on some of the exercises as well.
 A good day of coding.